GabeScott/standard-works-vault/General Conference/1984 October - Keeping the Covenants We Make at Baptism.md

 We can all do what Christ asks us to do.
 He has a plan that will bring us happiness.
 As he whispers through the Spirit, he tells us how to follow his plan.

-I Can Follow God’s Plan for Me
+>*I Can Follow God’s Plan for Me*
+>

-My life is a gift; my life has a plan.
+>My life is a gift; my life has a plan.

-My life has a purpose; in heav’n it began.
+>My life has a purpose; in heav’n it began.

-My choice was to come to this lovely home on earth,
+>My choice was to come to this lovely home on earth,

-And seek for God’s light to direct me from birth.
+>And seek for God’s light to direct me from birth.
+>

-I can follow God’s plan for me,
+>I can follow God’s plan for me,

-Holding fast to his word and his love.
+>Holding fast to his word and his love.

-I will work and I will pray;
+>I will work and I will pray;

-I will always walk in his way.
+>I will always walk in his way.

-Then I will be happy on earth,
+>Then I will be happy on earth,

-And in my home above.
+>And in my home above.

-(Supplement to More Songs for Children, pp. 10–11.)
+>

 In this song the ten- and eleven-year-old girls have told us we can be happy now and forever if we follow God’s plan, which begins with baptism.
 It is the gate to the celestial kingdom.
-(See 2 Ne.
-31:18.)
+(See [[2 Nephi 31.18|2 Ne.
+31:18]].)

-As followers of Christ, we should “look forward with one eye, having one faith and one baptism, having ... hearts knit together in unity and in love one towards another.”
-(Mosiah 18:21.)
+As followers of Christ, we should “look forward with one eye, having one faith and one baptism, having … hearts knit together in unity and in love one towards another.” ([[Mosiah 18.21|Mosiah 18:21]].)

 Each of us who has been baptized has covenanted with the Lord to serve him and keep his commandments.
 Like Lisa, we must stand as a witness of God.
 Like Christina, we must comfort those in need.
 Like Jonathan, we must bear one another’s burdens.
 Like Ellen, we must repent.

 I pray that we will have unity and love as we strive together to keep the covenant we have made at baptism, in the name of Jesus Christ, amen.